bevyengine/bevy/_release-content/migration-guides/tonemapping_none_passthrough.md

 `Camera2d` defaults to `Tonemapping::None`, so a `Camera2d` with `DebandDither::Enabled` or
 `ColorGrading` now renders without them.
 Add `Tonemapping::Linear` to keep the 0.19 result.

+Bevy logs a warning for a camera that combines `Tonemapping::None` with `DebandDither::Enabled` or a non-default `ColorGrading`.